-My primary research interests lie in the intersection between geomorphology, tectonics/structural geology, sedimentology and paleoanthropology.
-Specifically, I am interested in understanding the tectonic and climatic influences on hominin landscanscapes by reconstructing paleoerosion rates (as a part of HSPDP).
-I also have a secondary volcanology research project at the Pinacate volcanic field in Sonora, Mexico, and have previously completed research at the Brussels Hill (Wis.) meteorite impact structure during undergrad.
+My primary research interests lie in the intersection between geomorphology, tectonics/structural geology, sedimentology, and paleoanthropology.
+I perform basin analysis of the East African Rift System using cosmogenic radionuclides and detrital thermochronology.
+I also have a secondary volcanology research project at the Pinacate volcanic field in Sonora, Mexico, and have previously completed research at the Brussels Hill (Wis.) meteorite impact* structure during undergrad.

 Hominin Sites and Paleolakes Drilling Project (HSPDP)

 The East African Rift Valley serves as host to fossil assemblages fundamental to our understanding of hominin evolution.
 From the numerous specimens of Australopithecus afarensis, like “Lucy,” found in Afar, Ethiopia, to specimens of Homo ergaster, like “Turkana Boy/Nariokotome Boy,” found near Lake Turkana in Kenya, the Rift Valley provides a record of nearly six million years of hominin evolution.
 One long-enduring pursuit of scientific and public interest is understanding the relationship between Earth system history and human evolution.